aussielunix/magento-vagrant/README.md

 * add changes to puppet
 * be vagrant destroy -f
 * be vagrant up
-* be rake spec:unit
-* be rake spec:integration
+* be vagrant rspec
+* commit changes to git and push

 OR

 * add changes to puppet
 * be vagrant provision
+* be vagrant rspec
+* commit changes to git and push

+release to production and Profit !

+There are rake tasks for the various tests too.

 * be rake spec:unit
 * be rake spec:integration
-* commit changes to git and push

-release to production and Profit !

 ## Tools